angular-eslint/angular-eslint/README.md

 ng g @angular-eslint/schematics:lib
 ```

-Or, alternatively, if you don't want to have to remember to set that collection prefix in front of the `:` every time, so can set the default collection in your `angular.json` to be `@angular-eslint/schematics`.
+Or, alternatively, if you don't want to have to remember to set that collection prefix in front of the `:` every time, you can set the default collection in your `angular.json` to be `@angular-eslint/schematics`.

 You can either do that by hand by adjusting the JSON, or by running the following Angular CLI command: